Crashtenplayz/Airport-Map/README.md

 ## 📝 Notes

 - This project is for **non-commercial use only**.
-- Modifications and derivatives are allowed under the same license (CC BY-NC-SA 4.0).
+- Modifications and derivatives are allowed under the same license (CC BY 4.0).

 ## 💡 Contributions